Isometric deformations of wave fronts at non-degenerate singular points: Properties of Kossowski metrics

 We now prove the following assertion:

-\begin{proposition} Let $ds^2$ be a $C^r$-differentiable Kossowski metric on $M^2$, and let $\gamma$ be a regular curve passing through $p\,\,(=\gamma(0))\in M^2$ so that $\gamma'(0)$ is not a null vector when $p$ is a semi-definite point.
-Then there exists a $C^r$-differentiable {K}-orthogonal coordinate system $(U;u,v)$ centered at $p$ such that the $u$-axis corresponds to the curve $\gamma$.
-Moreover, if $p$ is an $A_2$ semi-definite point, then the $u$-axis can be taken as a characteristic curve $($see Figure {\rm \ref{fig:a2a3}}$)$. \end{proposition}

-\begin{proof} By Lemma \ref{lem:adap_ortho}, there exists a $C^r$-differentiable orthogonal coordinate system $(u,v)$ centered at each point $p\in M^2$ such that the metric has the expression as in \eqref{eq:K000}, and the $u$-axis parametrizes the curve $\gamma$.
-Then we can apply Lemma \ref{lem:adap_ortho2} for this coordinate system, and get the desired {\rm K}-orthogonal coordinate system.
+\begin{proposition} Let $ds^2$ be a $C^r$-differentiable Kossowski metric on $M^2$, and let $\gamma$ be a regular curve passing through $p$ $(=\gamma(0))\in M^2$ so that $\gamma'(0)$ is not a null vector when $p$ is a semi-definite point.
+Then there exists a $C^r$-differentiable K-orthogonal coordinate system $(U;u,v)$ centered at $p$ such that the $u$-axis corresponds to the curve $\gamma$.
+Moreover, if $p$ is an $A_2$ semi-definite point, then the $u$-axis can be taken as a characteristic curve {\rm(}see Figure \ref{fig:a2a3}{\rm)}. \end{proposition} \begin{proof} By Lemma \ref{lem:adap_ortho}, there exists a $C^r$-differentiable orthogonal coordinate system $(u,v)$ centered at each point $p\in M^2$ such that the metric has the expression as in \eqref{eq:K000}, and the $\tilde u$-axis parametrizes the curve $\gamma$.
+Then we can apply Lemma \ref{lem:adap_ortho2} for this coordinate system, and obtain the desired K-orthogonal coordinate system.
 If $p$ is an $A_2$ semi-definite point, then we can choose $\gamma$ to be the characteristic curve $\sigma$.
 In this case, the $u$-axis parametrizes $\sigma$. \end{proof}